yq911122/ml_algorithm/README.md

 # ml_algorithm
-common use ML algorithms implemented in Python
+common use ML algorithms implemented in Python (for practice)